stochasticai/x-stable-diffusion/README.md

 > Alternatively, you can deploy stable diffusion without our CLI by checking the steps [here](#manual-deployment).

-To infer with this deployed model:
+3. To perform inference with this deployed model:
 ```
-stochasticx stable-diffusion infer --prompt "Riding a horse"
+stochasticx stable-diffusion inference --prompt "Riding a horse"
 ```
- Check all the options of the `infer` command:
+ Check all the options of the `inference` command:
 ```
-stochasticx stable-diffusion infer --help
+stochasticx stable-diffusion inference --help
 ```

-You can get the logs of the deployment executing the following command:
+4. You can get the logs of the deployment executing the following command:
 ```
 stochasticx stable-diffusion logs
 ```

-Stop and remove the deployment with this command:
+5. Stop and remove the deployment with this command:
 ```
 stochasticx stable-diffusion stop
 ```